czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 money has different values based on time of it received (inflation included)

 Bond increases value due to interest rate, what about capital gains??
-That sum of money is equivalent to each other Capital gains: if inflation had reduced value of the bond upon maturity?

-Bonds have to be paid, legally (kind of like employees)
+That sum of money is equivalent to each other Bonds have to be paid, legally (kind of like employees)

-**LESSON**: venture capitalist needs >= 50% return on successful ventures to cover for losses

-**LESSON**: fast growing company: stocks may be better, stable company, bonds..
+**LESSON**: venture capitalist needs >= 50% return on successful ventures to cover for losses **LESSON**: fast growing company: stocks may be better, stable company, bonds..

 FACT: In past, shipowners liked owning 10% of 10 different ships, then one whole ship; greater chance of losing, but less chance of very bad loss
 For similar reasons, Hollywood agents have acquired percentage shares in the future earnings of unknown young actors and actresses who looked promising, thus making it worthwhile to invest time and money in the development and marketing of their talent.

 ## INSURANCE

-As with other forms of insurance, risks are not simply transferred from one party to another, but reduced in the process.

-a lot of customers, more data on insurance risks, so risks are less.
+As with other forms of insurance, risks are not simply transferred from one party to another, but reduced in the process. a lot of customers, more data on insurance risks, so risks are less.

-FACT: About two thirds of life insurance companies’ income comes from the premiums paid by their policy-holders and about one-fourth from earnings on their investments
+FACT: About two thirds of life insurance companies’ income comes from the premiums paid by their policy-holders and about one-fourth from earnings on their investments.

 **LESSON**: Moral Hazard - with insurance, more damanges can be tolerated by buyers, how to determine premium?

 **LESSON**: Adverse Selection - incidence of disease X doesn't factor in likelihood of happening under certain situations

-MISTAKE: force banks to all have deposit insurance, people didn't care about whether companie's policies were reckless, lost the incentive to leave, thus savings and loan associations lost a lot of money
+MISTAKE: force banks to all have deposit insurance, people didn't care about whether companie's policies were reckless, lost the incentive to leave, thus savings and loan associations lost a lot of money.
 Insurance is about risk, not fault, forcing everyone to have same insurance charge would raise overall price.

 FEMA encourages risk taking, paid for by taxpayers